alexcjwei/100-days-of-data-science/README.md

 * At the end, I want to be able to take on the [Google Contrails competition](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming)

 ## Log
+### Day 8: 09/17/2023
+* Started SpaceTitanic dataset
+* Want to do the Data Visualization course on Kaggle.
+Getting stuck googling how to use matplotlib properly to visualize the data

 ### Day 9: 09/16/2023
 * Added pipeline for rfc on titanic dataset
 * Added cabin letter feature from cabin